szali172/Airports-Project/proposal.md

 (users/people), and we will be able to do analysis on them such as including an edge between two songs, artists, or an album based on if there is a recommendation from one to the other (through parameters like the energy, valence, emotion, and more of a song, album, or artist).
-Because we will be using algorithms that don’t care about weights, we will not need them.
 Also, because we are getting data from the Spotify API services, it is very unlikely that there will be missing information from every track as all the information is verified directly from Spotify (we should not run into any